cxmko/Best-Odds-Calculator/README.md

 - Web scraping of betting odds from multiple sites
 - Automatic matching of teams across different sites
 - Calculation of optimal bet distribution
-- Detection of arbitrage opportunities (sure bets)
+- Detection of arbitrage opportunities
 - Support for multiple sports leagues

 ## Installation